Banglapedia: History of Bengali-language encyclopedias

-The first attempt to compile a Bengali encyclopedia was undertaken by Felix Carey (1786–1822), who was the son of Reverend William Carey (1761–1834) of Serampore and the first lexicographer of the Burmese language.
+The first attempt to compile a Bengali encyclopedia was undertaken by Felix Carey, who was the son of Reverend William Carey of Serampore and the first lexicographer of the Burmese language.
 In 1819, he began the translation of the fifth edition of Encyclopædia Britannica, naming it Vidyarthabali.
 From October 1819 till November 1820 the book was printed by Felix Carey every month in 48-page installments.
 Thus completed, the first part of Vidyarthabali was compiled into the 638-page Vyabachchedvidya, the first book on anatomy and surgery in Bengali.
 Work on the second part, Smritishastra, which was largely on jurisprudence, then began.
 But Carey died after only two 40-page installments were printed in February and March 1821.

 It was followed by Maharaja Kalikirshna Dev Bahadur's (1808–1974) Sankshipta Sadvidyabali (1833), a concise encyclopedia.
 Then came Raja Radhakanta Deb's Sabdakalpadrum (1822–1858), a Sanskrit encyclopedic dictionary in eight parts.
-Next was Rajkrishna Ray (1849–1894) and Saratchandra Dev's (1858-unknown) joint work Bharatkosh, the first Bengali encyclopedia laid-out in alphabetical order (1880–1892) published in three volumes.
-Reverend Krishna Mohan Banerjee's (1813–1885) adaptation of Encyclopædia Britannica, Vidyakalpadruma or Encyclopædia Bengalensis (1846–51), and the 22-volume Bangla Visvakosh (1886–1911), edited by Nagendranath Basu (1866–1938) with contributions from many major personalities of contemporary Bengal, were published next.
+Next was Rajkrishna Ray and Saratchandra Dev's joint work Bharatkosh, the first Bengali encyclopedia laid-out in alphabetical order (1880–1892) published in three volumes.
+Reverend Krishna Mohan Banerjee's adaptation of Encyclopædia Britannica, Vidyakalpadruma or Encyclopædia Bengalensis (1846–1851), and the 22-volume Bangla Visvakosh (1886–1911), edited by Nagendranath Basu with contributions from many major personalities of contemporary Bengal, were published next.

 After the independence of Pakistan and the partition of Bengal in 1947, there have been more attempts to compile and publish an encyclopedia.
 The first was a project to produce a Bengali adaptation of Columbia Viking Desk Encyclopedia by Franklin Book Programs Inc., undertaken in 1959 and aborted ten years later.
 The unfinished papers were compiled into four unequal volumes as Bangla Vishvakosh (1972) with Khan Bahadur Abdul Hakim as the chief editor.
-After the independence of Bangladesh in 1971, three specialized encyclopedias were published - the multi-volume Islami Bishwakosh (Encyclopedia of Islam, 1986) by Islamic Foundation Bangladesh, 5-volume Shishu-Biswakosh (Encyclopedia for Children, 1995) by Bangladesh Shishu Academy, and 4-volume Vijnan Biswakosh (Encyclopedia of Science, 1998) by Bangla Academy.
+After the independence of Bangladesh in 1971, three specialized encyclopedias were published: the multi-volume Islami Bishwakosh (Encyclopedia of Islam, 1986) by Islamic Foundation Bangladesh, five-volume Shishu-Biswakosh (Encyclopedia for Children, 1995) by Bangladesh Shishu Academy, and four-volume Vijnan Biswakosh (Encyclopedia of Science, 1998) by Bangla Academy.